-Tribe Recovery Homes LLC was established in March of 2018.
+Tribe Recovery Homes Inc. was established in March of 2018.
 We provide a comfortable and clean-living environment for all our residents.
 All the homes are alcohol and drug free settings with monitoring and prevention.
 We provide a safe, secure and confidential place for the men to live in.
 We offer programs and services to all the residents who are on their way to recovery, services include but are not limited to intervention, court advocacy and transportation.
-We currently have properties throughout the Denver Metro area including Aurora, Montbello, Thornton, Highlands, and Commerce City We have experienced house managers that take care of the daily activities and protocols for the residents.
+We currently have properties throughout the Denver Metro area including Montbello, Thornton, and Highlands.
+We have experienced house managers that take care of the daily activities and protocols for the residents.
 We provide recovery-based homes that encourage service work and attendance to all types of programs like (AA, CA, NA, HA).
 We consider it our place in the community to be active and respectful in all our endeavors.

 Giving Back to the Community